-This exam consists of 40 questions.
+There is a practice test.
+The official exam consists of 40 questions.
 The practice test has more questions.
 As you answer each question, it will tell you whether you got the answer right or not, and will let you try again until you do get it right.

 To study for this test, use the Networking 101 textbook.
-The training for this is currently in section 19.4, Converting Between Bases, that starts on about page 169.
+The training for this is currently in Chapter 8, Converting Between Bases, that starts on about page 50.